 World’s Hottest Pepper: Burn of the Reaper or X

 As autumn approaches, I find myself reflecting on the hot peppers we’ve been growing all summer.
-If you’re like me, you might be wondering what is the world’s hottest pepper.
+If you’re like me, you might be wondering what the world’s hottest pepper is.
 Well, after some research and personal experience, I can tell you that the title of the world’s hottest pepper is a hotly contested one.

 Table of Contents